prosaicpudding/HometownPortal/README.md

   Added a simple option menu to open the city's website.
   Added in a cleaned up menu button in case anyone needs it to add another button - Trevor
 * Added options for job search (type of job, location, etc) - Maria
 * Added ad support, still need an ad unit ID (but the professor said it is fine to leave it for the time being). -Helen
 * Added a weather tab - Maria
+* Fixed the news reader - Alex

 **Add features to the readme as you begin working on them, to avoid overlaps.**